 How to Light Dark Corners and Spaces in Your Kitchen

 Search out the dark spaces in your kitchen.
 None, you say?
 How about that corner base carousel?
 Does the counter-top task lighting stop short of the corner, leaving a shadow in the back?
 In new construction, remodeling, or updating of a kitchen, careful attention to task and access lighting will generally provide high value for a modest investment.
-Below are some suggestions on how and where to add lighting.
+Below are some suggestions on how and where to brighten up your space.

 Add a dimmer switch to your under-cabinet lights or island pendant.
-You’ll gain warm, inviting ambient lighting for dining or evening hours.
+You’ll gain a warm, inviting ambient glow for dining or evening hours.

 A string of peel-and-stick low-voltage lights under the island counter edge or toekick will call attention to beautiful cabinetry.

 Shadows live in pantries and corners, making it difficult to find what you need.
-Shed light on the issue with low-voltage lights above the shelves, along the back or around the perimeter of the door.
-Incorporate a door-jamb switch or a motion sensor and timer so the lights come on automatically when you open the door and turn off when you are done.
+The solution?
+Low-voltage bulbs above the shelves, along the back or around the perimeter of the door.
+Incorporate a door-jamb switch or a motion sensor and timer so they come on automatically when you open the door and turn off when you are done.
 You don’t need experience in wiring—there are good battery-operated solutions systems.
 Read how, for less than $4, Kelly added interior lights to her pantry.

 Need light where there is no fixture?
 Need to soften up an angular space?
 Curved track lighting is the answer.
 Try combining spots and pendants on a single track for a unique effect.

-According to Research Institute in Cooking and Kitchen Intelligence (RICKI), the #1 homeowner interest in kitchen technologies is light-emitting diode (LED) lighting.
+According to Research Institute in Cooking and Kitchen Intelligence (RICKI), the #1 homeowner interest in kitchen technologies is light-emitting diode (LED) bulbs.
 LEDs are the latest thing, but other options to consider include halogen, xenon, and compact fluorescent.
 Under-cabinet and cabinet interior lights come in peel-and-stick strips, bars, pucks and mini-tracks.
-The light provided ranges from warm to cool colors, and as much as 90% of energy may be lost in heat.
+They provide a range of warm to cool colors, and as much as 90% of energy may be lost in heat.
 Visit a lighting specialty store or research each option online before buying.
 This article from Better Homes and Gardens provides a good overview.